 - The most convenient way to measure body fat is through bioimpedance, which can be measured with most modern scales.
 These may not be as accurate as DEXA, but they will ensure you are heading in the right direction over the long term.

 If you look leaner and healthier, you probably are.
 In our Macros Masterclass, we use body fat and lean mass measurements to dial in your macronutrient balance using our Smart Macros Algorithm.
 However, body fat measurements are not critical for Data-Driven Fasting.
 Your waist measurement and selfies will be adequate if you don’t already have a bioimpedance scale.

 For more details, see What Do the Numbers on My Bioimpedance Scale mean (and How Can I Manage Them)?

 3.9 Can I Lose Fat and Gain Lean Mass at The Same Time?

-While most people tend to drop lean muscle mass when losing weight, we have seen several people manage to gain lean mass while losing fat mass if they significantly increase their protein intake.
+While most people lose some lean muscle mass when losing weight, we have seen several people manage to gain lean mass while losing fat mass when they increase their protein intake.

 The best ways to minimise the loss of lean mass while losing weight are: